Dev771/Account-Managment-API/README.md

 The Discovery Server acts as the central point for service registration and discovery within the microservices architecture.
 It enables dynamic scaling by allowing services to register themselves and discover other services without needing hardcoded endpoints.

 * **Technology Used:** `Spring Cloud Netflix Eureka`
+* **PORT:** `8761`
 * **Functionality:**
   - Manages service instances and tracks their availability.
   - Allows dynamic scaling and service health monitoring.

 ### 2. API Gateway
 The API Gateway serves as the entry point for all client requests.
 It routes incoming requests to the appropriate microservice and handles cross-cutting concerns like authentication, logging, and rate limiting.
+Running on

 * **Technology Used:** `Spring Cloud Gateway`
+* **PORT:** `8080`
 * **Functionality:**
   - Routes client requests to the appropriate microservices.
   - Performs authentication checks using JWT tokens.